 You can create some interesting sound patterns using a modulation signal with Slice Seq to control the slice position of a Sample Cell.
-Here is the basic outline of how to accomplish this:
+The next time a trigger is received, bitbox will play the slice that has been selected by the modulation signal.